memfault/interrupt/_drafts/cortex-m-breakpoints.md

 I hope this post taught you something new about breakpoints and that the next time you run into a problem with a debugger and setting breakpoints, you now have some ideas of what to look into!

-I'd be curious to here if you are making use of the ARM Cortex-M **FPB** in interesting ways for your product or if there are other topics you would have liked to have seen covered with respect to breakpoints.
+I'd be curious to hear if you are making use of the ARM Cortex-M **FPB** in interesting ways for your product or if there are other topics you would have liked to have seen covered with respect to breakpoints.
 Either way, let us know in the discussion area below!

 See anything you'd like to change?
 Submit a pull request or open an issue at [Github](https://github.com/memfault/interrupt)